 Here are three places that welcome solo travelers with open arms.
 (Restaurants are rated as budget ($, less than $15 per person), moderate ($$, $16 to $35 per person) and expensive ($$$, $36+ per person).

-Going solo in Boston: Boston is a great city for a solo traveler: It’s easy to navigate and people are friendly.
+Boston is a great city for a solo traveler: It’s easy to navigate and people are friendly.
 Plus, there are some great activities and attractions, like taking a tour of Fenway Park ($15 to $35 per person); visiting art museums such as the Museum of Fine Arts ($25), the Isabella Stewart Gardner Museum ($15) and the Institute of Contemporary Art ($15); and strolling through Boston Common and the Boston Public Garden (free).
 If you go for a weekend, hit up the flea market at the South End and get brunch at the Beehive ($$) for a meal accompanied by live soul music.
 For history buffs, explore the John F Kennedy Presidential Library & Museum ($14) or the Freedom Trail (free).
 Ending your day with an Italian dinner in the North End is a must, or head to the Waterfront for seafood.

-Taking on Portland, Oregon: Portland’s combination of quirky shops, hip cafes and miles of parks and nearby hiking trails make it ideal for exploring on your own.
+Portland’s combination of quirky shops, hip cafes and miles of parks and nearby hiking trails make it ideal for exploring on your own.
 Highlights include mining Powell’s City of Books, the world’s largest used and new bookstore, for literary treasures; eating your way through the Portland Saturday Market (free); comparing Voodoo Doughnut ($) and Blue Star Donuts ($); and visiting Pittock Mansion ($12), a historic French-style château with views of the city skyline.
 There are plenty of solo-friendly places to eat, such as a counter seat at Le Pigeon ($$) or the bar at Tasty n Alder ($$).
 And of course, the coffee shops are top-notch and the perfect place to cozy up when it starts to rain.

-Chicago as a single: The city by the lake makes a perfect spot for solo travelers thanks to easy transportation and loads of stellar attractions that are great to do alone.
+The city by the lake makes a perfect spot for solo travelers thanks to easy transportation and loads of stellar attractions that are great to do alone.
 An architecture boat tour is a great way to get oriented and learn about the city before setting out on foot to check out Millennium Park (free) and the famous “bean” sculpture; Navy Pier (free) and the Chicago Riverwalk (free).
 Get lost in the Art Institute of Chicago ($21 for general admission) or Field Museum of Natural History ($38) with its T.rex—the world’s largest.
 Of course, no trip to Chicago is complete without checking out the shops and restaurants along the Magnificent Mile (free) and the 360 Chicago Observation Deck ($18, formerly the John Hancock Observatory).